-- (4) Satisfactory Standing: This standing is given to a student who achieves an average of 5.0 or above and normally indicates that the student is eligible to continue. - (5) Marginal Standing: At the discretion of a Faculty this standing may be given to a student who has achieved an average of 4.5 to 4.9 as an academic warning.
-The Faculty may require certain specified performance from the student to maintain eligibility in the program.
+- (1) First-Class Standing: First-class standing is given to any undergraduate student who obtains a grade point average of not less than 7.5 while enrolled in a full, normal, academic course load in that year; the definition of a full normal academic course load shall be left to the Faculty concerned. - (2) Satisfactory Standing: This standing is given to a student who achieves an average of 5.0 or above and normally indicates that the student is eligible to continue. - (3) Marginal Standing-Academic Warning: - Marginal standing is given to a student who has achieved an average of 4.5 to 4.9. - b.
+Students with marginal standing may be permitted to continue under academic warning.
+The Faculty may require the student to meet specified course, program and performance standards to maintain eligibility in the program.

-(6) Unsatisfactory Standing:
+(4) Unsatisfactory Standing-Required to Withdraw

 - Unsatisfactory standing will normally be awarded to a student who achieves an average of 4.4 or below. - b.
-The records of all students are reviewed at the end of each session.
+The records of all students are reviewed at the end of each term or two-term period.
 Students whose records are found to be unsatisfactory will be notified by their dean and may be referred to Student Counselling Services for counselling.
 Students whose records are unsatisfactory may be required to withdraw. - c.
 Students who have been required to withdraw must apply for readmission to the dean of the Faculty in which they propose to register.
-The requirements for these students are set out in §14.2.1(3).
+The requirements for these students are set out in §14.2.1(3). - d.

-d.
 Students who have previously been required to withdraw from another postsecondary institution and who wish to apply to the University of Alberta must satisfy the requirements set out in §14.2.1.(3).

-Note: Averages in this section may be calculated as a Winter Session grade point average or as a cumulative grade point average depending upon Faculty regulations.
-Students must consult the appropriate individual Faculty sections of the Calendar for specific requirements.
-Rounding rules will apply see §23.4(7)q.
+Note: Averages in this section may be calculated as a Fall/Winter grade point average or as a cumulative grade point average depending upon faculty regulations.
+Students must consult the appropriate individual faculty sections of the Calendar for specific requirements.
+Rounding rules will apply see \$23.4(7)g.